Frequently Asked Questions - Maps

 Another source on the Web of maps showing wards and local authority areas is Ordnance Survey's Election Maps website (www.election-maps.co.uk) which is designed to help the understanding of the electoral geography of the United Kingdom.
 Users can select from a variety of administrative and electoral boundaries that can be overlaid on a mapping background.
 The mapping background can be made very detailed, showing individual street names.

 Have you got maps of wards from the past?

-There are PDF files of maps of the wards from our Third Statutory Reviews of Electoral Arrangements available from the Maps section of this website.
-Those wards were used for local authority elections in 1999 and 2003.
+There are PDF files of maps of previous wards for Scotland's current 32 unitary authorities available from the Maps section of this website.
+Those wards were used for local authority elections in 1995 to 2003.
 We do not have maps available of earlier wards, but there is a lot of textual information available for those wards in the Past Reviews section of this website.